COVID-19 / Coronavirus

 The SEC is providing assistance to various classes of market participants and certain specific entities including relief and guidance.

-FINRA has postponed all in-person arbitration and mediation proceedings through December 4, 2020.
-In addition, OHO has postponed in-person hearings of disciplinary proceedings through October 2, 2020.
+FINRA has postponed all in-person arbitration and mediation proceedings through January 1, 2021.

 FINRA is providing a temporary extension of time for submission of fingerprint information under Rule 1010(d).